15 Hardy Shrubs to Spruce Up Your Yard

 Ninebark

 Ninebark is native to most areas.
 New cultivars with colorful leaves have moved this native plant out of the back border and into the spotlight.
 Use as a hedge, backdrop for flowers or in mixed borders.
-This tough shrub tolerates full sun to part shade, drought, salt, clay and rocky soils.
+These hardy shrubs tolerate full sun to part shade, drought, salt, clay and rocky soils.

 Why we love it: You can find lots of compact cultivars like lady in red (ruby spice), nugget, little devil and amber jubilee.